-

 having a "type" provides quite a bit of flexibility, which, i'm not sure we necessarily need. could end up with an explosion of custom "types" when it doesn't seem needed (at least imo). doesn't feel like we need to go further than supporting:

-- the function throws an error (in whatever way the consuming language represents errors)
+• the function throws an error (in whatever way the consuming language represents errors)

-- optionally, the error's output should match
+• optionally, the error's output should match output

-effectively means: expect an error in the consuming language.
+errors: true effectively means: expect an error in the consuming language.

-- so in kotlin or js, whenever
+• so in kotlin or js, whenever errors: true, an assertThrows would be added.

-. it's intentionally vague so as not to be too prescriptive for any given implementation. - I tried to provide a COBOL example but Chad made it apparent that COBOL tests are entirely separate programs that have to be written to run on mainframes.
+• I tried to provide a COBOL example but Chad made it apparent that COBOL tests are entirely separate programs that have to be written to run on mainframes.

 If we decide that the current schema is the way to go, then I would suggest enforcing that only one of errors, output, can be populated, but not both.
 This can be done with a oneOf.